fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 - John W. W. Zeise, "[Et in Arcadia Ego](https://lareviewofbooks.org/article/et-in-arcadia-ego/)", _Los Angeles Review of Books_, December 16, 2017.

 {% include alert.html class='danger' title='Book Reflection' text="
-This reflection is the SAME LENGTH BUT MORE points (~900 words and 30 points) as you've been doing.
-It uses the same grading rubric we've been using all semester.
+This reflection is the SAME LENGTH BUT MORE POINTS (~900 words and 30 points) as you've been doing.

-When we have talked about books about history, we've tended to refer to books that discuss particular historical events and explain what happened and why it was significant.
+When we've read about history books, usually it's been about books that discuss particular historical events and explain what happened and why it was significant.
 7CT does that to some extent, but obviously the authors are more interested in changing our thinking about capitalism than in expanding our knowledge about the past (despite the plethora of historical examples!).

-So it clearly uses history in a very deliberate way with enough historical analysis that it can be fairly classified as a history book.
-What I want you to think and write about this week is how the book fits in the historiographic tradition that we outlined in the first half of the course.
+So 7CT clearly uses history in a very deliberate way with enough historical analysis that it can be classified as a history book.
+What I want you to think and write about this week is how the book fits in the historiographic tradition that we surveyed in the first half of the course.

 Allow me to set the stage a bit more.